Funding opportunity

 Aim

-The BBSRC-STFC facility access funding for bioscience partnerships opportunity is a joint funded programme by BBSRC and STFC.
-It will support UK bioscience researchers and businesses in accessing and benefitting from access to STFC skills, expertise, capabilities and world class facilities.
+The Biotechnology and Biological Sciences Research Council (BBSRC)-STFC facility access funding for bioscience partnerships round two is a joint funded programme by BBSRC and STFC.
+It will support UK bioscience researchers and businesses to access and benefit from STFC skills, expertise, capabilities and world class facilities.

 Scope